fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/transaction_sum.md

 ### Request
 fields: Defines what award variables are returned.

-keyword: search-phrase user submitted to search on
+keyword: A Search Term used to filter on many different tables.

 ```
 {